nemo0622/pokeemerald-expansion/Seaglass README.md

     - Pokémon Box Link, allowing access to PC from anywhere (obtained from Scientist NPC in Slateport City Pokémon Center)
     - Cheat Codes / Mystery Gift function!
 Interact with GameCube in Player's room
         - Codes can provide Rare Candies, Master Balls, and a few cool Pokémon (Codes listed in documentation!)
+    - Pokémon types shown in battle, and press L button to show more move information!

 ## FUTURE PLANS